-The cable cross section must be selected in accordance with the instructions in Permitted cables from page 57.
+Select the cable cross section in accordance with the instructions in Permitted cables from page 57.

 Lift to open the terminal's operating lever and insert the stripped single conductor into the slot provided as far as it will go.
-Then close the operating lever until it engages.
+Then close the terminal's operating lever until it engages.

 Only one conductor may be connected to each pin.

-The AC cables can be connected to the AC terminal without ferrules.
+The AC cables can be connected to the AC terminals without ferrules.